One-Legged Stretched Out Scorpion Pose - Eka Pada Paripurna Vrschikasana

 Step 4

-Exhale and bend the knees.
+Exhale slowly and bend both knees.

 Step 5